Toymaking is about playing, you do not need toys to play but introducing a toy is a sure way of initiating play.

 The teacher support material is being worked on and most toys have a reasonable version in basic and teachers format.

-The new toy making instructions, done in as nonverbal a form as possible, will be used to replace the existing online instructions.
+The new toy making instructions, done in as nonverbal a form as possible, will be used to replace the existing downloadable instructions.

 Our aim now is to create a workable package for teachers and look into getting it adopted in other areas.